reposense/RepoSense/README.md

 [![deploy on_netlify](https://img.shields.io/badge/deploy-on_netlify-blue.svg)](https://reposense.netlify.com/)
 [![codecov.io](https://codecov.io/gh/reposense/RepoSense/branch/master/graphs/badge.svg?branch=master)](http://codecov.io/github/reposense/RepoSense?branch=master)

 RepoSense is a contribution analysis tool for Git repositories.
+It is particularly useful for those who want a chronological visualisation of the code contributions and commits made to a group of repositories.
+Specifically, educators can use RepoSense to track the work done in student projects, while organisations may use it to oversee their project teams.

-It generates a static HTML report including contribution information for each author in the repository.
+RepoSense generates a static HTML report that includes contribution information for each author in each target repository.
-The features of the report includes:
+The features of the report include:
 * Visualization for contribution frequency
 * Visualization for contribution amount
 * Code review panel